 Local Date/Time Now

-(Timezone: America/New_York, Daylight Savings Time is in effect)
+(Timezone: America/New_York, Daylight Savings Time is not in effect)

 - Adequate Odhu (wash) facilities